 During the coronavirus young people have been spending more time online to stay connected, and have been helping other household members to do the same.

 This is likely to continue to be part of life, which increases the chance of young people being exposed to negative online behaviours and inappropriate content.
 It is important that we help young people to navigate online environments safely, and encourage them to get support when they need it.
+DCP has developed an online safety webpage with resources to assist carers to have important conversations about online safety with the children in their care.

-To help young people adjust to the ‘new normal’, the e-safety Commissioner has put together some advice about online safety and wellbeing.
+To help young people adjust to the ‘new normal’, the eSafety Commissioner has put together some advice about online safety and wellbeing.
 Their 6 tips include:

 - stay connected with friends